-The Trustees have a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the immediate future now the recovery plan is in place.
+The Governors have a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the immediate future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
-Parmiter's has strived to make efficiencies year on year for the last five years and has now returned to a net surplus position on restricted and unrestricted funds (excluding pension reserve and restricted fixed asset fund).

 Accounting policies (continued)